axanthos/orange3-textable-prototypes/doc/widgets/transletto.rst

 .. figure:: figures/transletto_interface.png
     :align: center
     :width: 235px
-    :hight: 337px
+    :height: 337px
     :alt: Interface of the Translate widget

     Figure 1: **Transletto** widget interface.

-The **Info** section indicates that the input has been correctly processed or the reason why no output is emitted (e.g., no input, unsupported language).
+The **Info** section indicates that the input has been correctly processed or the reason why no output is emitted (e.g., no input, error in the translation process).

 The **Send** button triggers the translation and sends the translated text to the output connection.
 When the **Send automatically** checkbox is selected, the widget will attempt to automatically emit results whenever its interface is modified.